Family: Ranunculaceae

 Soil & Siteaverage

-Flowersnodding 2-3 inch bell-shaped pink blue fragrant, early summer to early autumn, end of June till August or longer
+FlowersNodding, 2-3 inches bell-shaped, pink and blue flowers are fragrant and bloom from early summer to early autumn, typically from the end of June until August or longer.

 Stemsvine